Samantha Fox: Personal life

-Fox (left) and her former partner Myra Stratton (right) at the 2010 Fate Awards in Belfast, Northern Ireland.
+Fox (left) and her late partner Myra Stratton (right) at the 2010 Fate Awards in Belfast, Northern Ireland.

 Fox's parents separated in 1988.
-Her father, who abused alcohol and cocaine, managed her career prior to 1991.
-In that year, he assaulted her, leaving her with cuts, bruises, and two broken ribs.
-Following that incident she hired accountants to trace more than £1 million that she believed he had embezzled from her accounts.
+Her father, who abused alcohol and cocaine, managed her career until 1991, when he assaulted her, leaving her with cuts, bruises, and two broken ribs.
+Following that incident, she hired accountants to trace more than £1 million that she believed he had embezzled from her accounts.
 She discovered that her father had moved her money into offshore bank accounts and had not paid tax on her earnings for a decade.
-She sued and was awarded a £363,000 court settlement in 1995, although those funds were used to settle her tax bill.
+She sued and was awarded a £363,000 court settlement in 1995, although those funds were used to settle her tax affairs.
 She spoke to her father only once during the last decade of his life; he died in 2000.
 Fox had one full sibling; she also has two half-siblings from her father's second marriage.

-In her early career Fox had relationships with a number of men.
+In her early career, Fox had relationships with a number of men.
 She dated the Australian fraudster Peter Foster but turned down his marriage proposal, later saying: "My parents had split and here was a man who was clever, manipulative and domineering.
 I came close to marrying him because I was so vulnerable."
 She was also linked to Kit Miller, a journalist; Rafi Camino, a Spanish bullfighter; and Paul Stanley, the rhythm guitarist and lead vocalist of the American rock band Kiss.
-However, her sexual orientation was publicly called into question in 1999, after she judged a lesbian beauty pageant.
-At the time, she was living with her musical collaborator Cris Bonacci, who was rumoured to be her lover.
+Her sexual orientation was publicly called into question in 1999, after she judged a lesbian beauty pageant.
+At that time, she was living with her musical collaborator Cris Bonacci, who was rumoured to be her lover.
 Bonacci later confirmed that she and Fox were secretly in a relationship for four and a half years.